choisus08/project_1-/readme.md

 </br>

-- Rendering the product search onto the browser
+- Rendering the a placeholder image for broken images provided by the API -> use onerror method....
-- Creating the app to be responsive across a multitude of devices
+- Creating the app to be responsive across a various devices -> .....

-- I collaborated with a fellow cohort student to resolve the rendering of the actual searches.
-We used a similar code structure in order to achieve this.

 </br>